-- The 1995 classic Ascendancy from The Logic Factory has a three-dimensional Tech Tree that is simply stunning in its scope and variety.
+- Ascendancy has a three-dimensional Tech Tree that is simply stunning in its scope and variety.
 Unlike many games, it is not necessary (or even possible) for a player to acquire all technologies to win — the tree branches in many wildly different and interesting directions, allowing races to specialize in something strange and unusual yet still have a strategically versatile "power set".

 - Galactic Civilizations II has a large but fairly simple tech tree; all technologies have a single prerequisite* .
 A long, time-intensive branch dealing with philosophy and the nature of existence has no mechanical in-game benefits, but researching the final step of this branch triggers the research victory condition: the entire population of the player's race transcends into Energy Beings.